30th December 2013 – 6th January 2014

 A Huge Helping of Rajasthan

-A medium sozed Indian city of a casaul few million, Nagpur sits at the geographical centre of India, at the far eastern corner of Maharashtra State and we will stay for five days at least, where another Couchsurfer, Deepak, has invited us to participate in Rajasthan Mahotsav, a bi-annual festival celebrating the art, food, music and culture of India’s great western province.
+A medium sized Indian city of a casual few million, Nagpur sits at the geographical centre of India, at the far eastern corner of Maharashtra State and we will stay for five days at least, where another Couchsurfer, Deepak, has invited us to participate in Rajasthan Mahotsav, a bi-annual festival celebrating the art, food, music and culture of India’s great western province.
 This year, Deepak has been elevated to festival director, and has put out a clarion call for travellers to join in the organisation and colour and sound of the occasion.
 Having ourselves sought volunteering opportunities during our stay here, we found common ground.